sarrietav-dev/braindump/content/source material/bible/index.md

 ---
-title: La Biblia
+title: The Bible
-description: Notas de cada libro de La Biblia
+description: Notes from each book of The Bible
 ---